AlblanzA/AlblanzA/README.md

 **Retail trading (10 years).** Active practitioner of futures, forex and equities, focused on cycle analysis and macro positioning.

-**Software engineering (1 year).** Junior fullstack developer specialized in Python backends, HTML/JavaScript frontends and cross-platform mobile via Capacitor.
+**Junior fullstack developer(1 year).** Junior fullstack developer specialized in Python backends, HTML/JavaScript frontends and cross-platform mobile via Capacitor.

 I build tools I would want to use myself.